emmyc/croissant-factory/src/pages/notebook/moderna-love/moderna-love.md

 (*please wait for 15 more minutes*)\
 a sting, and then nothing.\
 \
-i'm not a fighter nor a pfizer\
+you see, i'm not a fighter nor a pfizer\
 you're the better half of a j&j\
 maybe we were destined to meet\
 but maybe it wasn't today.\
 \
 when i finally bring up the courage\
 to rip the bandaid off my arm\
-the imprint lingers like the memory\
+its imprint lingers like the memory\
-of the place it all starts.\
+of the way you stole my heart.\
 \
 perhaps it was the distance\
 perhaps it was our signs\